openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Furthermore, it is also not possible to craft a new signature for a message that was signed twice with a composite algorithm by interchanging (i.e., remixing) the component signatures, which would classify as a weak existential forgery.
 This is due to the fact that each v6 signatures also includes a random salt at the start of the hashed meta data, as also specified in the aforementioned reference.

-## Hashing in ECC-KEM
+## Hashing in ECDH-KEM

-Our construction of the ECC-KEMs, in particular the inclusion of `eccCipherText` in the final hashing step in encapsulation and decapsulation that produces the `eccKeyShare`, is standard and known as hashed ElGamal key encapsulation, a hashed variant of ElGamal encryption.
+Our construction of the ECDH-KEMs, in particular the inclusion of `ecdhCipherText` in the final hashing step in encapsulation and decapsulation that produces the `ecdhKeyShare`, is standard and known as hashed ElGamal key encapsulation, a hashed variant of ElGamal encryption.
 It ensures IND-CCA2 security in the random oracle model under some Diffie-Hellman intractability assumptions [CS03].
-The additional inclusion of `eccPublicKey` follows the security advice in Section 6.1 of {{RFC7748}}.
+The additional inclusion of `ecdhPublicKey` follows the security advice in Section 6.1 of {{RFC7748}}.

 ## Key combiner {#sec-key-combiner}